Jmassaro7/Jmassaro7/README.md

 # Jakob Massaro

 ## About Me
-I am a recent computer science graduate from the University of Michigan-Flint.
-I have a strong foundation in software development and programming that I am eager to apply in a full-time software engineering role.
+I am an appliction developer for GECS and a recent computer science graduate from the University of Michigan-Flint.
+I have a strong foundation in software development and programming that I am eager to apply in a dynamic production environment.

-Throughout my coursework and internship experiences, I have gained skills in:
+Throughout my coursework and industry experiences, I have gained skills in:
 - Programming languages like C#, Java, Node.js, C++, and Python
 - Building full stack applications
 - SQL and database design